 Unfortunately, many of our roads were built over old foot paths that existed along our streams.
 A worksite's proximity to a stream is a good indication of potential sediment pollution.
 Remember that intermittent streams are still streams.
 If you threw a shovel-full of dirt in the channel, it would be gone in the next rain event.
-Dirt and Gravel Road Program 2007-08 Assessment guide Outlets to Stream: extent to which ditch outlets lead to nearby streams NONE In most cases, if there are no outlets to the stream, you should not be scoring the site because it should not be a worksite.
+Outlets to Stream: extent to which ditch outlets lead to nearby streams NONE In most cases, if there are no outlets to the stream, you should not be scoring the site because it should not be a worksite.
 An example of a worksite where you may answer "none" would be if the drainage enters directly from a bridge, not from the ditch outlets.
 Use this rating where concentrated drainage does not directly enter the stream.
 The road pictured to the right has no ditch outlets to the steam.
 A small amount of road area (~100') around the crossing does enter the stream and justify creation of a worksite.